-Reconstructive or restorative surgery is a branch of clinical medicine, the main purpose of which is the correction of congenital and acquired body deformities and functional disorders both genetic, and due to diseases, injuries.
+Reconstructive or restorative surgery is a branch of clinical medicine whose main purpose is to correct congenital and acquired body deformities, as well as functional disorders, whether they are genetic or caused by diseases and injuries.

-The main goal of reconstructive (restorative) surgery is to ensure the functioning of organs, as well as to achieve an aesthetic effect.
+The primary objective of reconstructive (restorative) surgery is to ensure the proper functioning of organs and to achieve aesthetic improvements.

-Reconstructive surgical operations are of particular importance for congenital and acquired body defects that either significantly reduce the quality of life or even completely incompatible with life.
+Reconstructive surgical procedures hold significant importance in addressing congenital and acquired bodily defects that can greatly diminish quality of life or even be life-threatening.

-Restoration of the structure and functions of body tissues after their damage as a result of trauma, birth defects or oncological diseases.
-This may include the restoration of bones, joints, muscles, skin and organs.
-Reconstructive surgery is used to improve the quality and functional condition of the patient.
+This field involves repairing the structure and functions of bodily tissues after damage resulting from trauma, birth anomalies, or oncological conditions.
+This may encompass the repair of bones, joints, muscles, skin, and organs.
+Reconstructive surgery aims to enhance patient quality of life and functional well-being.

-If necessary, specialists will consult residents not only of Ukraine, but also of any country in the world, both in the clinic in Kiev and online by appointment.
+If required, specialists will provide consultations to residents not only in Ukraine but also from any country around the world, either in-person at the clinic in Kiev or online through scheduled appointments.

 Years of experience